kantord/LibreLingo/README.md

 ```

 #### Exporting courses to JSON
-[librelingo-json-export](https://pypi.org/project/librelingo-json-export/) has a command line program that can export YAML-based LibreLingo
+[librelingo-json-export](https://pypi.org/project/librelingo-json-export/) has a command-line program that can export YAML-based LibreLingo
 courses into the JSON format used by the web app.

 ```